geromahony/da2018-prog-script-project/README.md

 |75%  |   6.400000  |   3.300000  |    5.100000  |   1.800000  |
 |max  |   7.900000  |   4.400000  |    6.900000  |   2.500000  |

-As can be seen from the table above the data is described in terms of mean, standard deviation, min, 1st Quartile(25th percentile), median(50th percentile), 3rd Quartile(75th percentile) & max for each column of data across all three Iris species classes, which have 50 observations in each giving a total count of 150 observations.
+As can be seen from the table above, the data is described in terms of mean, standard deviation, min, 1st Quartile (25th percentile), median (50th percentile), 3rd Quartile (75th percentile) & max for each column of data across all three Iris species classes, which have 50 observations in each giving a total count of 150 observations.

 It is also possible to isolate each class data to be described separately if required as follows:
 ```python